MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

     Prepare the data file to run with a regression analysis.
 Use the techniques and methods discussed in class. (*I’m not a student, so I’m unfamiliar with what methods were discussed in class*)

+-   **Run the regression analysis**: Show the regression scoring.
+Split the data into training and test sets.
+Show a confusion matrix for both.

 ## Data Dictionary